 Size-Hiding in Private Set Intersection: what can be done and how to do it without random oracles

-Paolo D'Arco and Maria Isabel Gonzalez Vasco and Angel L. Perez del Pozo and Clauido Soriente
+Paolo D'Arco, Maria Isabel Gonzalez Vasco, Angel L. Perez del Pozo, and Clauido Soriente